DavidFirth/alt3/docs/_pages/about/the-maths.md

 Don't worry if you have never heard of the Bradley-Terry model before.
-The main point of *this* part of the page is to say briefly where that strange-looking 1/3 power comes from, in the formulae above, and why it is important.)
+The main point of *this* part of the page is to say briefly where that strange-looking 1/3 power comes from, in the formulae above --- and why it is important.)

 The Bradley-Terry model, and variants of it, are well established in the ranking of sports players and teams.
 A well-known example is the